Wi-sc/NVF/README.md

 # NVF
-Official implementation of neural vector fields.
+Official implementation of Neural Vector Fields (NVF).
 Feel free to use this code for academic work, but please cite the following:
 ```
 @misc{yang2023neural,
       title={Neural Vector Fields: Implicit Representation by Explicit Learning},